HacKanCuBa/blake2signer/CONTRIB.md

 1. Create a new release branch from `develop`: `git flow release start <M.m.p>`
 1. Edit `pyproject.toml` and change `version` (you can use `poetry major|minor|patch` accordingly to one-up said version part).
 1. Edit `blake2signer/__init__.py` and change `__version__`: `__version__ = '<M.m.p>'`.
+1. Collect changelog fragments: `scriv collect`.
+1. Edit the changelog to properly indicate the version.
 1. Commit and push, create MR to `main`.
 1. Merge into `main`, create MR to `develop`.
 1. Merge into `develop`, create and push signed tag: `git tag -s <M.m.p>`.